ChaoticTrials/chaotictrials.github.io/versioned_docs/version-1.19.x/wiki/skyblock-builder/packdev/config/world.md

 Each dimension must have at least one valid biome!
 :::

-You can find a complete list of all possible structures in `config/skyblockbuilder/data/biomes.txt`.
+You can find a complete list of all possible biomes in `config/skyblockbuilder/data/biomes.txt`.

 :::warning
 Some structures require specific biomes to generate (e.g., Mansions require Dark Oak Forest).
 These